 With routine dedication and time, Prediabetes, Type II Diabetes can be reversed owing to significant long term improvement in insulin sensitivity.
 However, due to lack of awareness, less than 0.1 % of people diagnosed are recorded to be in remission.
 Consulting a doctor and clinical dietitian about the possibility of reversing Prediabetes, Type II Diabetes through healthy weight loss is recommended.
 For most women diagnosed with Gestational Diabetes, post delivery, it goes away.

-Management and treatment involves a combined strategic involvement of medications and lifestyle modifications such as :
+A diabetes management programme and medical treatment involves a combined strategic involvement of medications and lifestyle modifications such as :